One can hear the shape of ellipses of small eccentricity: Introduction

 It is natural to try to extend the results to more general ellipses or even more general convex domains.
-An obvious question is, for which domains are the Marvizi-Melrose parametrices valid for $q \geq 2$ (i.e. is Theorem \ref{parametrix theorem} true?).
-In fact we only need this for $q \geq 3$.
+However, there exist many obstructions to any generalization of the proofs in this article for higher eccentricities.

+An important step is the proof of Theorem \ref{parametrix theorem}, which shows that the parametrix for the $q$-bounce wave trace \eqref{sigma} of \cite[Proposition 6.11]{MM} is valid for $q \geq 3$ for a nearly circular domain.
+The proof of Theorem \ref{parametrix theorem} is quite general but uses the `projectibility' of a certain portion of the $q$-bounce Lagrangian, namely the portion close to the diagonal consisting of orbits of winding number approximately one.
+It is possible that this portion of the Lagrangian is projectible for more general ellipses.